drdrej/android-cordova-jqmobi-example/README.md

 ------------------
 -- Android OS
 -- Apache Cordova (aka PhoneGap)
--- jqMobi (a faster and smaller alternative to jquery mobile
+-- jqMobi (a faster and smaller alternative to jquery mobile)

 Warning
 ------------------
 This example is not a full-working app.
 It's unstavle and is only an example for tasks like:
 -- build a basic android app based on Apache Cordova -- connect to contacts and show them

+thank you for your attention!